National symbols of Estonia: National fish

 Estonian national fish is Baltic Herring (läänemere heeringas).
 In the online poll to select a national fish, which attracted 50,000 voters, the pike (haug) won by about 500 votes.
 The group behind the idea was the Estonian National Fishery Association.
 A panel of judges overruled the vote on the grounds that as a traditional staple of the Estonian diet, the Baltic herring has been more important for more people through the country's history.
 Baltic herring has been near Estonian coast for 5,000 years.

+National butterfly

+In late 2017, the Old World swallowtail (Papilio machaon) was among several species of butterflies selected by the Estonian Society of Lepidopterists as contenders for the National Butterfly of Estonia.
+Nearly 5,000 members of the public voted online, with P. machaon receiving 2,664 votes, overwhelmingly winning the title.
+As well as becoming the National Butterfly of Estonia, P. machaon was named as the Butterfly of the Year for 2018; an honorary title given to a native butterfly species in Estonia annually.

 National animal

 In 2018, the wolf (hunt) was elected Estonian national animal (see :et:Eesti rahvusloom).

 Unofficial symbols

 As in any other country, there are a number of other objects in Estonia which have symbolic value without any official decree.
 Oak, for example, has long been regarded as a sacred tree.
 Various buildings and their details are regarded as of significant symbolic value.
 Among them are the Toompea Castle in Tallinn, together with its mighty watchtower Pikk Hermann, and the Old Thomas weathervane on the spire of Tallinn's Town Hall.

 The symbol of Estonian fight for freedom is the core of the Cross of Liberty.
 It is widely associated with the Estonian War of Independence, World War II and the Estonian Defence League.